PIA plane escapes accident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A PIA aircraft narrowly escaped an accident as its engine caught fire soon after taking off at Allama Iqbal International Airport in Lahore here on Sunday.
-The pilot timely made emergency landing after which all 200 passengers were safely rescued.
+LAHORE: A Pakistan International Airlines (PIA) aircraft narrowly escaped an accident as its engine caught fire soon after taking off at Allama Iqbal International Airport in Lahore here on Sunday.
+According to details, the pilot timely made emergency landing after which all 200 passengers were safely rescued.
 The plane was scheduled to fly Jeddah from Lahore.
-A PIA aircraft skidded off runway while landing at the Gilgit Airport.
+Earlier, a PIA aircraft skidded off runway while landing at the Gilgit Airport.
+All passengers remained safe during the incident.
+According to the PIA spokesperson the PK 608 flight had reached Gilgit from Islamabad and the pilot controlled the plane with great expertise.

-LAHORE: A PIA aircraft narrowly escaped an accident as its engine caught fire soon after taking off at Allama Iqbal International Airport in Lahore here on Sunday.
-The pilot timely made emergency landing after which all 200 passengers were safely rescued.
+LAHORE: A Pakistan International Airlines (PIA) aircraft narrowly escaped an accident as its engine caught fire soon after taking off at Allama Iqbal International Airport in Lahore here on Sunday.
+According to details, the pilot timely made emergency landing after which all 200 passengers were safely rescued.
 The plane was scheduled to fly Jeddah from Lahore.
-A PIA aircraft skidded off runway while landing at the Gilgit Airport.
+Earlier, a PIA aircraft skidded off runway while landing at the Gilgit Airport.
+All passengers remained safe during the incident.
+According to the PIA spokesperson the PK 608 flight had reached Gilgit from Islamabad and the pilot controlled the plane with great expertise.